Skip to main content

 Selector

-A selector is the . operator which is used to call the method or access the field.
+A selector is the . operator.
+You use it to call a method or access a field.

-When the dot operator is used on a type, the compiler knows which methods are available for the type based on the method set.
+When you use the dot operator on a type, the compiler knows its methods from the method set.

 Method Sets of interface

-1. Value receivers operate on the copies of the original value.
-So this can be called using a T or *T. This is because, if T is known then the compiler automatically gets the address (using &) to call the method.
+1. Value receivers work on a copy of the value.
+You can call them with a T or *T. If T is known, the compiler gets the address with & to call the method.

-2. Pointer receivers can be called only using pointer types.
-So only type an interface type *T can call.
+2. Pointer receivers can be called only with pointer types.
+Only an interface of type *T can call them.

 Method vs Function

-In all programming languages, we must understand the difference between a function and a method.
+In all languages, know the difference between a function and a method.
 All methods are functions.
-But not functions are methods.
+But not all functions are methods.

 Sources